-Passed December 12, 1723.
-Allowed to become a law by lapse of time in accordance with the proprietary charter.
-See Appendix VI, Section I, and the Act of Assembly passed March 5, 1725-26, Chapter 289, and note thereto.
+Passed May 10, 1729.
+Apparently never considered by the Crown, but allowed to become a law by lapse of time, in accordance with the proprietary charter.
+See Volume III, Appendix V, Section I, and note to the Act of Assembly passed March 5, 1725-26, Chapter 289.